filodb/FiloDB/README.md

 To alleviate this, we introduce a new range notation where lookback can be specified as a multiple of step.
 The notation `[1i]` would cause lookback to be 1 times step.
 Notation `[2i]` would make lookback as 2 times step and so on.
-This feature is in alignment with [MetricsQL](https://github.com/VictoriaMetrics/VictoriaMetrics/wiki/MetricsQL) FiloDB approach to solving this.
+This feature is in alignment with [MetricsQL](https://github.com/VictoriaMetrics/VictoriaMetrics/wiki/MetricsQL) approach to solving this.

 This notation will help users who do not know what range value to use in their queries.
 The `[1i]` should be a good